chestdb/chest/README.md

-⚠ This package is currently in active development and is not production-ready just yet.
-Breaking changes are still to be expected.
+⚠️ This package is in its alpha stage.
+You can use it experimentally, but not in production yet.
+The binary format is not stable yet, so data might be lost.
 Stay tuned!

 ---